 At the board’s Winter meeting, participants spent a day discussing the opportunities and challenges facing the organization as well as reaffirming our organizational and professional values.
 Seven key focus areas were identified for the span of this Strategic Plan.
 Committees were formed to take the discussion from the retreat and develop suggested action plans for these areas.

 Next Steps

-NEXT STEPS:

 Committees should review and prioritize activities based on what they can accomplish by the end of 2019.